MystikalGinger/Revoke_ALL_MFA/README.md

 4. Follow the prompts
 5. Sign in with global admin when prompted
 6. The script will ask you for each user if you want to remove authentication methods for that user, select Y to remove and N to skip
-(this can be modified to not ask for confirmation if you are sure that the csv you have does not include any accounts you do not want to target by removing lines 30,31, and 32)
 7. The end